 If you came to Prague to party and are looking to keep things going all night long – and then continue halfway into the afternoon – Žižkov isn’t the right choice for you.
-For partying, you’ll want to stay closer to the center.
+For partying, you’ll want to stay closer to the center in Old Town.

 Pros and Cons of Staying in Žižkov

 - Central and convenient

 - Very safe, for the most part.
 Women aren’t afraid to walk alone at night in most parts of Žižkov

 - Very walkable, not just to the center, but around and through the neighborhood as well

 - It might be hard to make new friends, as people and groups aren’t so welcoming

 - Most of the restaurants and pubs only serve Czech food, which can be a pro or a con, depending on your palette!

 - Parking is a pure nightmare.
 If you have a rental car, there will likely be nowhere to park